unitsofmeasurement/unitsofmeasurement-jbake/src/main/jbake/content/2019/codemotionmilan19.md

 In particular, <a href="https://events.codemotion.com/conferences/milan/2019/">Codemotion Milan 19</a> was the selected location of some <a href="https://events.codemotion.com/conferences/milan/2019/news/moon-landing-celebrations/">special events</a>.
 Among the speakers, we had the pleasure to listen to Don Eyles (October, 24) and Russ Olsen (October, 25) as keynote speakers.

-Before our own JSR 385 session at Codemotion Milan 2019 at October, 25, Thodoris and Werner had the privilege to interview both Don Eyles and Russ Olson.
+Before our own JSR 385 session at Codemotion Milan 2019 on October, 25, Thodoris and Werner had the privilege to interview both Don Eyles and Russ Olson.
 ![Interview with Don Eyles](/img/DSC01079_640x480.jpg "Werner and Thodoris with Don Eyles at Codemotion Milan 2019")